Szymon-Czuszek/Python-Riddles/README.md

 # 🐍 Python-Riddles
 Repository in which I store my ways of solving riddles in Python.

+**A repository where I store my Python implementations for solving classic programming riddles and coding challenges.
+Each riddle includes:**

 **📜 License:** This project is licensed under the MIT License.

 ## 🧮 Riddle 1 - Unique Pairs